 It can work for you too!

-I really hope you’ll take my course.
-You’ll get all my best thinking on making your donor newsletter effective.
+When you join The Fundraisingology Lab, You’ll get all my best thinking on making your donor newsletter effective.
 And you’ll have direct access to me and other Moceanic gurus in the online community for our students!
-I hope you can be there!